Policy Partnership on Food Security

 Utilizing APEC’s existing infrastructure, the program is expected to be a joint effort of multiple APEC working groups, including the Policy Partnership on Food Security, the Agricultural Technical Cooperation Working Group, and the Oceans and Fisheries Working Group to foster cooperation among policy and technical-level experts on the food security – climate change relationship.

-APEC food security groups also have the opportunity to partner with and utilize the related expertise of the Policy Partnership on Science, Technology, and Innovation (PPSTI) and the APEC Climate Center.
+APEC food security groups also have the opportunity to collaborate with and utilize the related expertise of the Policy Partnership on Science, Technology, and Innovation (PPSTI) and the APEC Climate Center.
 The program also intends to engage and draw upon expertise from the private sector, academia, and other regional and global multilateral organizations.

 The objectives of the framework are to: